maxbarnas/sigkill.dk/writings/primes.md

 Given any even prime number *p*, and any uneven prime number *q*, *p* modulo *q* will result in another even prime number.

+Closure under factorial (originally shown by Martin Haugaard)
+---

+For any even prime *p*, *p!* is also an even prime.